-Sour: After spending an eventful four nights in Rome, we were ready to depart for Rome’s closest port, Civitavecchia.
-We boarded the Norwegian Epic, our ship away from home for the next seven nights.
+Sour: After spending four nights in Rome, we were ready to depart on the Norwegian Epic, our ship away from home for the next seven nights.
 Once on-board, we headed to the buffet, piling our plates with prime rib, seafood, and an array of desserts.
-Many guests enjoyed plate after plate, getting value for what they paid.
-Finally, as the sun began to set, the ship pulled away and we settled into our cabins.
+As the sun set, the ship pulled away and we settled into our cabins.

 Sweet: At the first port of call, vans took us to Florence, stopping in Pisa, and the Tuscan countryside.
 Florence, known by locals as Firenze, is historical Renaissance city filled with art, giant slabs of steak, and culture.
 If the weather had been cooler, we would have enjoyed it even more.

-Sour: After the intense day of heat, we decided that our next day in Cannes should just be a beach day!
-We rented chairs on the beach, and swam in the sea.
-We visited the prestigious Hotel Carlton, where I shelled out $24 (yikes!) for a milkshake; afterwards, we strolled through town before tendering to the ship.
+Sour: After an intense day of heat, we decided that our next day in Cannes should be a beach day!
+We rented beach chairs, and swam in the sea.
+We visited the prestigious Hotel Carlton, where I shelled out $24 for a milkshake.
+Afterwards we strolled through town before tendering to the ship.

-Sweet: Palma provided us with a delicious taste of Spain.
-At Calixto, the owner serves one food item, Paella.
-Our giant seafood paella was quickly devoured alongside pitchers of sangria.
+Sweet: Palma provided a delicious taste of Spain.
+At Calixto, the owner serves one dish, Paella.
+Our giant seafood paella was devoured alongside pitchers of sangria.
 We should have ordered more!

 Sour: Gothic and Arab architecture made for a unique backdrop while meandering the streets.
 We shopped, and of course, enjoyed more gelato.
 Be sure not to shop at Supreme, it was later found that the great priced gifts were fake.

 Sour: One of my favorite port of calls was Barcelona, where our tour guide acquainted us with Catalan modernist Antoni Gaudí.
-I marveled the enormity of the nearly complete Basílica de la Sagrada Família, and many of the playful buildings of the Spanish architect.
+I marveled the enormity of the nearly complete Basílica de la Sagrada Família.

 Sour: The following day was spent at sea.
-It was a welcome change to have the chance to rest, eat to our stomach’s content, gamble (a must-do for the grandparents), play arcade games, have a (much too expensive) family photo session, and get laundry serviced.
-The main outdoor deck was crowded with sunbathers, making it was hard to find sun lounge chairs together.
+We enjoyed a chance to rest, eat to our stomach’s content, gamble (a must-do for the grandparents), play arcade games, have a (too expensive) family photo session, and get laundry done.
+The main pool deck was crowded, making it was hard to find lounge chairs together.
 All in all, we enjoyed the chance to take a pause.

-Sweet: Our next stops were crowd-pleasers.
-In Sorrento, the Bay of Naples is dotted with swimming docks, where holiday goers lounge under bright umbrellas.
+Sweet: Our next stops were favorites.
+Sorrento is dotted with swimming docks, where holiday goers lounge under bright umbrellas.
 We enjoyed the view from atop the cliffs before shopping for leather goods, ceramics, and scarves.
 It’s marked on the list to return someday, with more time to spend under an umbrella.

-Sweet: On the last night of the cruise, we packed and departed the next morning for another adventure.
-We took a bus, two trains, and a water taxi to end up at our final destination, Venice.
+Sweet: On the last night of the cruise, we packed for another adventure.
+Transportation modes included a bus, two trains, and a water taxi to end up at our final destination, Venice.

-Sweet: One of the most fun ways to explore Venice is by boat.
-By doing so, we saw neighborhoods, bridges, and facades of buildings that otherwise would be missed.
+Sweet: One of the most fun ways to explore is by boat.
+We saw local neighborhoods, bridges, and facades of buildings that otherwise would be missed.

-Sweet: Venice is full of fresh seafood, local markets, and delicious desserts.
+Sweet: Venice has an abundance of fresh seafood, local markets, and delicious desserts.
 At our two favorite restaurants Al Gazzettino, & La Colombina, we let the chefs choose our menus.
 We were delighted, and full after both of these multi-course meals.
-We indulged knowing that although we had been on vacation for almost two weeks, our trip would soon come to an end.